thegiftofgabes/10-spellblades/procedure.md

 4. Reveal the true nature of the Invisible Tyrant;
 5. Dethrone the false Descendant of the Sun;
 6. Avoid the execution of an innocent.

+# Profile a Spellblade

+Record each choice for

 ## Choose a weapon style: